-Scientists are exploring switchgrass and Miscanthus (left) to develop sustainably produced biofuels at the Energy Biosciences Institute.
+Scientists are exploring switchgrass and Miscanthus left) to develop sustainably produced biofuels at the Energy Biosciences Institute.
 Story on page 16.

-THE NEAR NEAR NEAR CONTRACTOR Plugging Into California's Clean-Energy Future n his final back-to-school briefing, departing Chancellor Robert Birgeneau made the persuasive case that despite massive cuts in state funding, the twin pillars of his eightyear tenure - access and excellence - are thriving.
+n his final back-to-school briefing, departing Chancellor Robert Birgeneau made the persuasive case that despite massive cuts in state funding, the twin pillars of his eight-year tenure - access and excellence - are thriving.
 Faculty recruitment and retention are strong, access for California and lower-income students is up, and graduate and undergraduate applications are at an all-time high.
 I share his particular pride in the 2012 Academic Ranking of World Universities, which placed Berkeley fourth in the world overall.